nithin9000/guardian.AI/README.md

 ### Installation

-To install Devika, follow these steps:
+To install Guardian, follow these steps:

 1. Clone the Guardian.AI repository:
    ```bash